Barbecue in North Carolina

 Barbecue is an important part of the heritage and history of the U.S. state of North Carolina.
 It has resulted in a series of bills and laws that relate to the subject, and at times has been a politically charged subject.
 In part, this is due to the existence of two distinct types of barbecue that have developed over the last few hundred years: Lexington style and Eastern style.
 Both are pork-based barbecues but differ in the cuts of pork used and the sauces they are served with.
 In addition to the two native varieties, other styles of barbecue can be found throughout the state.

 History

 North Carolina barbecue benefits from a wide variety of influences, from Native Americans, to European settlers, to African Americans, and to modern influences, such as newer equipment and methods to cook the meat.

-Social events such as weddings, church events, or other celebrations are often conducted as a pig pickin', where the main course is a barbecued whole pig, spawning a whole subcategory of catering that specializes solely in this craft.
+Social events such as weddings, church events, or other celebrations are often conducted around a main course of whole hog barbecue, spawning a whole subcategory of catering that specializes solely in this craft.